-Pissarro played an important role as part of the Impressionist group and was the only artist to exhibit in all eight Impressionism exhibitions.
+Pissarro played an important role as part of the Impressionist group.
 His style was slightly different from that of some of his Impressionist friends; the shapes and forms of objects in his works are distinct and tend not to dissolve into the overall painting (which can be observed in Monet's work).
 Sunlight on the road, Pontoise, 1874, is an example of this unique style.

 Besides working with his fellow Impressionists, Pissarro also worked with and encouraged Post-Impressionist painters such as Paul Gauguin and Vincent van Gogh during his career, acting as a mentor to the younger artists while also learning new ideas from them.
 Pissarro also experimented with Neo-Impressionism in the latter half of the 1880s, exploring Georges Seurat's Pointillism, a technique that involved applying small dots of pure colour onto the surface of the canvas to eventually create a unified composition.
-He latter returned to his previous painting style.
+He later returned to his previous painting style.